 What can you tell me about HESI registration?

 - Registration will begin February 1.
 When registration is open for the Associate Degree Nursing (ADN) HESI, you can register online at The Pier website.
 Testing is in March on SC4’s Port Huron campus.
-NOTE: HESI testing is not being required for the Fall 2020 cohort due to the COVID-19 situation making it impossible to complete tests for all potential applicants.

 How do I calculate my admission criteria?